dmtrius/code-challenge/README-DEVELOPERS.md

 Please write your solution provided an easy option to build it and run it on macOS/windows.

 We appreciate people have day jobs and other commitments, so please let us know if you need more time!

-Please do not publish your solution, for example on your blog.